We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 How to Get Started with Your Little Kit Unit Study & Lapbook

-Follow these simple instructions to get started with the Little Kit: or, The Industrious Flea Circus Girl Unit Study:
+Follow these simple instructions to get started with the lessons and activities.

 - Buy a copy of the book, Little Kit: or, The Industrious Flea Circus Girl, or borrow one from your local library.